 Sahih International: He is Allah, other than whom there is no deity, the Sovereign, the Pure, the Perfection, the Bestower of Faith, the Overseer, the Exalted in Might, the Compeller, the Superior.
 Exalted is God above whatever they associate with Him.

-The verse i introducing the qualities of God to us BUT we have to understand that all the qualities are in their Absolute state.
+The verse is introducing the qualities of God to us BUT we have to understand that all the qualities are in their Absolute state.

 What does Absolute mean?